 Vasculitis working party

-Secretary: Dr Marija Jelusic
+Chair: Dr Marija Jelusic

 To facilitate translational research in the field of vasculitis of the young.
 This encompasses basic science with potential to improve patient care; molecular genetics; clinical trials (investigator led and industry sponsored); and clinical guidelines.

 - Chair: Prof Paul Brogan: Prof of vasculitis, University College London GOS Institute Of Child Health

 - Secretary: Prof Marija Jelusic: Associate Professor of Paediatrics, Head, Referral Centre for Paediatric Rheumatology Republic of Croatia, Division of Paediatric Rheumatology and Immunology, University of Zagreb, School of Medicine University Hospital Centre Zagreb

 - Secretary: Despina Eleftheriou (email@example.com)